cathei/BakingSheet/docs/scriptable-object.md

 ![ScriptableObject Inspector](../.github/images/so_export.png)

 ## Importing Scriptable Object
-You can import from ScriptableObject assets using `ScriptableObjectImporter`.
+You can import from ScriptableObject assets using `ScriptableObjectSheetImporter`.
 A reference to `SheetContainerScriptableObject` is required.
 ```csharp
 public class SheetManager : MonoBehaviour
 {